+The library filena ame identifies how the variant was built.

+Note

-The library filename identifies how the variant was built. - Note The library naming convention described in this documentation applies to the current release of the ARM compilation tools.
+• ng convention described in this documentation applies to the current release of the Arm s.
 Do not rely on C and C++ library names.
 They might change in future releases.
-Normally, you do not have to list any of the C and C++ libraries explicitly on the linker command line.
-The ARM linker automatically selects the correct C or C++ libraries to use, and it might use several, based on the accumulation of the object attributes.
-The values for the fields of the filename, and the relevant build options are: root/prefix_arch[fpu][entrant][enum][wchar].endian root armlib ARM C library. libcxx libc++ library. prefix ISO C and C++ basic runtime support. libcpp libc++ library. libcppabi libc++abi runtime library.
-IEEE-compliant library with a fixed rounding mode (round to nearest) and no inexact exceptions. fj IEEE-compliant library with a fixed rounding mode (round to nearest) and no exceptions. fz Behaves like the fj library, but additionally flushes denormals and infinities to zero.
-This library behaves like the ARM VFP in Fast mode.
-This is the default. g IEEE-compliant library with configurable rounding mode and all IEEE exceptions. h Compiler support (helper function) library.
-Transcendental math functions. mс Non ISO C-compliant ISO C micro-library basic runtime support. mf Non IEEE 754 floating-point compliant micro-library support. arch 4 An A32 only library for use with ARMv4.
-This is not available for C++. t An A32/T32 interworking library for use with ARMv4T.
-This is not available for C++.

-5 An A32/T32 interworking library for use with ARMv5T and later.
-This is not available for C++.

-р

-W A T32 only library for use with ARMv6-M.

-A T32 only library for use with ARMv7-M.

-2 A combined A32 and T32 library for use with Cortex-A and Cortex-R series processors.

-8 An A32/T32 interworking library for use with ARMv8, AArch32 state.

-0 An A32/132 interworking horary for use with ARMIV8, AArch32 state.

-An A64 library for use with ARMv8, AArch64 state.

-fpu

-m A variant of the library for processors that have single-precision hardware floating-point only, such as Cortex-M4.

-V point only, such as cortex-wi4.

-Uses VFP instruction set.

-S Soft VFP. ---- Note ---

-If none of v, m, or s are present in a library name, the library provides no floating-point support.

-entran t

-е

-f Position-independent access to static data.

-FPIC addressing is enabled (used by armclang option -bare-metal-pie). -----------------------------------

-Position independence is only supported in AArch32 state.
+The Arm linker a o not have to list any of the C and C++ libraries explicitly on the linker command line. automatically selects the correct C or C++ libraries to use, and it might use several, unulation of the object attributes.

+The values for th e fields of the filename, and the relevant build options are:

+root/prefix_ar rch[fpu][entrant][enum][wchar].endian

+root

+armlib Arm C library.

+libcxx libe++ library.

+prefix

+c ISO C and C++ basic runtime support.

+libcpp libe++ library.

+libcppa abi libc++abi runtime library.

+f

+IEEE-compliant library with a fixed rounding mode (round to nearest) and no inexact exceptions.

+fj

+IEEE-compliant library with a fixed rounding mode (round to nearest) and no exceptions.

+fz

+Behaves like the fj library, but additionally flushes denormals and infinities to zero.

+This library behaves like the Arm VFP in Fast mode.
+This is the default.

+g

+IEEE-compliant library with configurable rounding mode and all IEEE exceptions.

+h Compiler support (helper function) library.

+m Transcendental math functions.

+mc Non ISO C-compliant ISO C micro-library basic runtime support.

+r mf Non IEEE 754 floating-point compliant micro-library support. arch ı р A T32 only library for use with the Armv6-M and Armv8-M.baseline architectures.
+V W A T32 only library for use with Armv7-M, Armv7E-M, and Armv8-M.mainline architectures.
+2 2 A T32 interworking library, with a small number of A32 instructions, for use with Armv7-A and Armv7-R architectures.
+8 8 A combined A32 and T32 interworking library for use with the Armv8-A and Armv8-F architectures, in AArch32 state.
+0 An A64 library for use with the Armv8 architecture, in AArch64 state. fpu r m A variant of the library for processors that have single-precision hardware floating- point only, such as the Cortex-M4 processor. ' V Uses VFP instruction set.
+9 S Soft VFP.
+Note -- If none of v, m, or s are present in a library name, the library provides no floating-point support. entrant • e Position-independent access to static data.
+1 f FPIC addressing is enabled (used by armclang option -bare-metal-pie).
+Note Position independence is only supported in AArch32 state.
 If both e and f are not present in a library name, the library uses position-dependent access to static data.
-Bare-metal PIE support is deprecated in this release.
+Bare-metal PIE support is deprecated in this release. enum wchar n Compatible with the default compiler option, -fno-short-enums.

-enum

-errain n

-" Compatible with the default compiler option, -fno-short-enums.

-wchar

-u Indicates the size of wchar_t.When present, the library is compatible with the compiler option, -fno-short-wchar.
-Otherwise, it is compatible with -fshort-wchar.

-endian

-1

-= Little-endian.

-b Big-endian.